rGradeStd/AI-Learning-Goals/AI-Learning-Goals.md

 - [x] Other Ng course on Coursera (longer one, in matlab)
 - [x] How to Grow a Mind: Statistics, Structure and Abstraction by Josh Tenenbaum @ AAAI 2012 (hour long talk)

-## Wasnt getting the in depth understading i wanted so taking a little break from the AI to learn a lot of math and stats aswell as information theory and an develop an abstract mathematical mind
+## Wasnt getting the in depth understading i wanted so taking a little break from the AI to learn a lot of math and stats aswell as information theory and to develop an abstract mathematical mind

 - [ ] The Lady and the Tiger - Raymond Smullyan
 - [ ] How to Solve it - Gyorgy Polya